cburdine/nisq-open-quantum-systems/README.md

 # nisq-open-quantum-systems
-A Jupyter Notebook and Python codebase repository for the paper "Efficient Simulation of Open Quantum Systems on NISQ Devices"
+A Jupyter Notebook and Python codebase repository for the simulation of open quantum systems.

 ---